jamiesmith/theastroshed/_posts/2024-11-29-quickshot-the-north-america-nebula.md

     title: North America Nebula (RGB starless)

 ---
 A quick process of the North America Nebula.
-This is about eighteen hours of RGB data and I like how it turned out :smiley:.
+This is about eighteen hours of SHO + RGB data and I like how it turned out :smiley:.

 See below for acquisition details.